-Re Section 23 Practice and exercises
+Re Section 23 Training and drills

-In order to fulfil the requirements for practice and exercises
+In order to fulfil the requirements for training and drills

 - a) simulator training should be used for monitoring and control functions, - b) personnel who have emergency preparedness functions, should practice their emergency preparedness tasks at least once during each period of stay.
 Everyone who takes part in emergency preparedness management and regional emergency preparedness against acute pollution, should practice their emergency preparedness functions at least once each year.